Stockton Police Department Community Policing Efforts

 3) re-focused gang/street outreach; and

-4) outlined the Police Chief's Community Advisory Board which has since been developed and implemented.
+4) outlined the Police Chief's Community Advisory Board, which has since been implemented.

 Community Response Teams

-This evolved later in 2012 into the current Community Response Teams – teams who meet with neighborhoods to first develop relationships and define the problems and then follow up with proactive enforcement and problem-solving.
+This evolved into the current Community Response Teams – teams who meet with neighborhoods to develop relationships, define problems, and follow up with proactive enforcement and problem-solving.

 Community Advisory Board